That's why I was so surprised when I was diagnosed with Ulcerative Colitis (UC). At the time I was only 25 years old and impressively fit.

 I'm fit again, travelling the world and enjoying myself, and I would like to use what I know to help others save themselves from Ulcerative Colitis.

 I now know that had I listened to the signs from my body: blood in my stools, abscesses in the groin region and mouth ulcers to name a few; my operation could have been prevented.
 I just kept trucking on with life, eating as healthily as I could being as positive as possible.

 Not showing my body the respect it deserved made me pay severely.

 I hope to be able to raise awareness of Ulcerative Colitis and help people understand how to have a life in spite of it.

 Watch this space!

-Mick Wilson is a graduate of NTA Australia's Clas of 2015.
-He resides in North Queensland and is looking forward to helping people understand ulcerative colitis and how to manage it.
+Mick Wilson is a graduate FNTP of NTA Australia's Class of 2015.
+He resides in North Queensland and helps people to understand ulcerative colitis and how to manage it.